wavemotion-dave/DS994a/README.md

 * 8f7df93f	994aDISK.bin (8K) - this is needed only if you want .DSK support
 ```

+BIOS files should be placed in either /roms/bios (recommended - that's where the cool kids keep them) or /roms/ti99 or they can be put in the same directory as your game ROMs.

 Known Issues :
 -----------------------
 * The 512K megademo8.bin will play (and is really cool!) but fails when it gets to the scanline stuff near the end.
 Cause unknown.